 It's still great to build your foundation on Instagram.

-The main goal of having a presence on Instagram is to connect with and convert your ideal customers and clients.
+The main goal of having a marketing on Instagram is to connect with and convert your ideal customers and clients.

 But if you're targeting retired golfers who are in their 70s, who are male; Instagram probably isn't your place.